akiArchives/CCC151-SSIS/README.md

 - Add, edit, delete, and list colleges
 - Search functionality for students, programs, and colleges
 - Data validation and error handling
+- Shortcut key (Escape) to unselect all rows
+- Icons for buttons and windows

 ## Installation
 1. Clone the repository or download the source code.